Pisarevv/SoftUni-JavScript-Applications/README.md

-# SoftUni-JavScript-Applications
+SoftUni-JavaScript-Applications
-A repository for the solutions of lection and exercise tasks from SoftUni JS Applications course
+A repository for the solutions of lection and exercise tasks from SoftUni JS Applications course.
+Here you can find the solutions of the tasks given by the course